samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/reusable-tokens/doc/lesson.md

 Because we've duplicated this code in two places, we'll now need to change the value of both instances of this utility class from '40px' to '20px'.

-Now imagine that we've applied this border radius to a numerous components on our site.
+Now imagine that we've applied this border radius to a number of components on our site.
 You can probably begin to see how tedious it might be track down all instances and make this change.

 By instead encapsulating this styling in its own `Simple` element token as we've done at the beginning of this section, and placing _that_ token on the various components in which we'd like to use it (or even the 'Base' card token from which all other 'Card' components are built if it's decided that all card elements should have this styling) we ensure that if brand guidelines ever shift to alter the value of that border radius, we only need to make a change in one place.